tobiasbriones/blog/swe/design/cs/fp/java/canvasplay/removing-cycles-_-a-round-polygon-is-not-a-polygon-2023-12-08/index.md

 rectangle is a rectangle, why are "rectangles" 3D, but "round rectangles" can't be?

+The only way a "rectangle" can be in a 3D space is when it lies on a plane subspace, but even so, the above concepts are wrong and confusing at best.

 Of course, those "definitions" make sense in their corresponding context or software, but you see how they just pass unnoticed as if it were true.